 A few tips to strengthen your recognition programs:

 - Give employees a choice.
 As we mentioned before, the power of choice is key when it comes to recognition.
-Our panelist, Anju, recalls that one of her colleagues from the People team received a Blueboard reward for her anniversary.
+Our panelist, Anju, recalls that one of her colleagues from the People team received a Blueboard reward for her work anniversary award.
 She chose to take her kids to the museum as a family outing.
 Being able to choose this option was incredibly meaningful for her because, without the reward, the VIP museum tickets would have been unaffordable and time-consuming to book on her own.
 To this day, her kids still remember the fun day at the museum and the quality time they got to spend with their mom.

 - Collect employee feedback.
 One of the benefits of a personalized recognition program is that you’re likely to receive a lot of positive employee feedback and stories in return.
 These can be collected and used to help build program awareness and your employer brand - whether that’s by turning the testimonials into a video montage or sharing photos across your company’s internal communication channels.
 These materials can show other employees just how personalized and authentic your recognition program is and are easy to bring to life via our integration with Slack.